Baltimore Community Foundation Inc

 BCF specifically advises applicants to "Show us you are an expert" by:

-• Clearly defining measurable impact: Use specific metrics like Kindergarten Readiness Assessment scores, attendance rates, or behavioral data
+• Clearly defining measurable impact: Use specific metrics like Kindergarten Readiness Assessment scores, attendance rates, or behavioural data

 • Demonstrating community collaboration: Proposals developed in partnership with school leaders receive priority